 A landscape and visual impact appraisal (LVIA) is currently being undertaken using detailed design information.
 The LVIA will be one element that informs the final substation design, as well as ensuring appropriate mitigation is incorporated.
 This can include designing an appropriate site level, using the existing landform features and creation of sympathetic landscaping, for example earth bunds and planting.
 A detailed landscaping plan will be submitted as part of the planning application.
-SSEN have committed to delivering Biodiversity Net Gain for all projects by 2025 as one of our main sustainability goals.
+SSEN have committed to an interim target to avoid Net Loss of Biodiversity on all projects gaining consent from 2020 onwards as one of our main sustainability goals.
 Any planting will be designed to take this into account by utilising native species to screen and enhance the site